 Breast reconstruction surgery can be daunting.
 The fear of the unknown, what to expect, and how to prepare for recovery may overwhelm a person.
-Sometimes hearing the stories of other people who have been through it can put a mind at ease.
-Read on to hear from Catherine, a woman with reconstructed breasts.

 Recovery can be different for everyone.
 Expect that a lot of your time will be put into the reconstruction of your breasts.
 Each surgery requires its own recovery time.

 Breast reconstruction does not result in perfect breasts.
 The breasts may be uneven or misshaped.

 It is important to consider all your options after a mastectomy.
 Before undergoing breast reconstruction make sure that is your choice.